-- succ: binary predicate symbol for immediate successor. - $\doteq$ : binary predicate symbol for equality.
+- ► succ: binary predicate symbol for immediate successor. - \doteq : binary predicate symbol for equality. - For simplicity: we talk only about natural numbers and do not mention them explicitly in the translation.

-Translating English sentences into first-order logic formulas: There is no natural number whose immediate successor is 0.
+There is no natural number whose immediate successor is 0.